piglovesyou/graphql-let/README.md

     - typescript-react-apollo
 ```

-Example with a bit more compilicated options:
+Example with a bit more complicated options:

 ```yaml
 schema: